Gekinzen/zen_barebone_alpha_development/README.md

 You can help by:

 - Reporting bugs
 - Suggesting features
 - Submitting pull requests
-- Sharing custom themes
+- Sharing themes
 - Improving documentation

 ---